Yiddish Theatre Forum [YTF]

 This news did not much please us.
 We had begun to think we had passed

-our Italian "test", but it was still ahead of us with the danger of being
+our Italian "test", but it was still ahead of us with the danger of

 caught red-handed in our deception.
-For surely the Italian spoke Italian and not
+For surely the Italian spoke Italian

 one of us did.
 Besides which, who knew what sort of a scandal he would